hoavu-cs/aku-chess-engine/README.md

 This is a side project to test several ideas in the search algorithm.
+I tried making a chess engine during Thanksgiving to refresh my C++ and ended up in a rabit hole.
 There were certainly several silly bugs in the past.
 I'm also too lazy to write my own movegen at the moment.

 To play with the engine in a GUI, you can use any UCI-compatible GUI such as CuteChess, PyChess, etc., and add the engine to the program.